multiscale-catalysis-polimi/catalyticFoam/README.md

 ## Authors:
 **catalyticFoam** has been developed in the Multiscale Catalysis Group of the Laboratory of Catalysis and Catalytic Processes of Politecnico di Milano.

+## Information:
+**catalyticFoam** has been developed on top of the OpenFOAM framework and it is currently compatible with OpenFOAM version from 4.x to 8.
+**catalyticFoam** is not part of the official OpenFOAM release nor endorsed by The OpenFOAM Foundation.

 ## Compulsory libraries:
 - [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page)
 - [RapidXML](http://rapidxml.sourceforge.net/)